 In this class, we’ll watch actual auditions in order to understand the casting process from the client’s point of view.
 You’ll see different actors bring their own style and perspective to the same piece of copy, and be asked to “book” your favorite – not always an easy thing to do!
 You’ll also begin to see how improvisation can enhance the commercial auditioning process.

-A working commercial actor and improviser will come in and give his/her perspective on commercial auditioning, particularly on improvisation and when and how it can be crucial to you standing out from the crowd.
-You’ll be taught some basic improvisation exercises, and the class will culminate in you giving an improvised “audition.”
+A working commercial actor and improviser will come in and, in the first half of class, give their perspective on commercial auditioning, particularly on improvisation and how it can be crucial skill to helping you stand out from the crowd.
+In the second half of class, they’ll teach the group some basic improvisation exercises.”

 This class comes closest to offering both private instruction and simulating the actual audition experience.
-We’ll work together one-on-one (rather than in front of the rest of the class), which will allow us to delve deeper into where you are in the learning process, and the specific things you need to work on.
+We’ll work together one-on-one on a piece of copy, which will allow us to delve deeper into where you are in the learning process, and the specific things you need to work on.

 We’ll focus on the basics of how to approach a non-verbal commercial scenario (with a clear beginning, middle and end) when there is no dialogue, and all you have to tell the story is your body language and physicality.